Beef bourguignon is a classic French stew recipe. This whole30 (paleo option) beef bourguignon recipe can be made in your Instant Pot or slow cooker.

 - Add all ingredients EXCEPT the parsley to the slow cooker.
 Stir to mix well.

-- Add onion and garlic and cook for a 2-3 minutes, stirring frequently.
+- Add onion, carrots, and mushrooms and cook for a 3-5 minutes, stirring frequently.
 Add garlic & cook an additional minute.

 - Add the broth and deglaze the bottom of the pressure cooker by scraping all the bits off with a wooden spoon.

-- Add the beef back to the pot with the remaining ingredients except the parsley.
+- Add the beef back to the pot along with the salt, thyme, pepper, and potatoes.
 Stir to mix well.
-Make sure you don’t go over the max line of your pot.

 - Close lid and seal valve.
 Set high pressure and cook for 35 minutes.
 Natural release pressure for 10 minutes then manually the remaining pressure.

 If this stew looks familiar, it’s because it appeared in my second cookbook, The Low-Sodium Slow Cooker Cookbook .
 Since it’s a low-sodium recipe, if you feel like you need to add more salt, by all means please do so.
 Personally I don’t think it needs it but that’s just me.
 This cookbook recipe references a low-sodium bone broth recipe also in the cookbook.
 Of course you can substitute reduced sodium beef broth if you don’t want to make your own bone broth.